fletchjp/MERG-Arduino-OpenLCB/Examples/OlcbBlankNode_NoCAN/README.md

-**OlcbBlankNode**
+**OlcbBlankNode_NoCAN**

 This is a minimal sketch that can be expanded for applications.
+Modified to work without a CAN connection.

 It has no user CDI defined, nor memStruct, but does demonstrate that there is are minimal fields for nodeName and nodeDesc, which are standard practice.